lifesized/svg-cursor/README.md

 An interactive tool for creating and customizing SVG pattern designs.
 This project allows users to generate various SVG patterns with customizable properties like shapes, sizes, colors, and gradients.

+This is was a "Hello World" project for me to learn how to tackle a simple project which is actually something that would be a little beyond my normal coding skills to lean how to build with AI tools as a designer inspired by Meng (https://x.com/MengTo) and Local Ghost https://x.com/localghost.
+This started in Claude 3.5 Sonnet and then I used Cursor to expand the project.

 ## Features

 - Multiple pattern types: